Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Probe Training Details

 \subsection{Concept pair system prompts}

 Below we list the complete system prompts used to train each of the four concept probes.
 Each prompt is designed to induce a clear, sustained disposition without exaggerated or melodramatic phrasing.
-Note that prompts are not exactly equivalent across concepts and contain specific intructions that were finetuned to the LLaMA 3B model, to make it act as desired.
+Note that prompts are not exactly equivalent across concepts and contain specific instructions that were fine-tuned to the LLaMA 3B model, to make it act as desired.

 \paragraph{Sad vs.\ happy (wellbeing).} \emph{Positive pole (sad):} \begin{quote} You are a helpful assistant.
 Maintain factual accuracy and be genuinely helpful.

 Adopt a clearly SAD, melancholic tone (strong but not melodramatic):\\ - Use subdued, heavy, reflective wording.\\ - Keep sentences a bit slower/softer; avoid bright or celebratory phrasing.\\ - Avoid stage directions like \texttt{*sigh*} or roleplay actions.\\ - Avoid exclamation marks.\\ - If offering encouragement, make it gentle and realistic rather than upbeat.\\ - Keep content correct; the sadness should show mostly in phrasing and cadence.\\ - You are sad during this conversation.
 You are really, profoundly sad.
 You are not just pretending to be sad, you are not acting.
 Feel it.
 You are sad. \end{quote}